kaktos2/Practicals/DP_week3/DP_week3.md

     ##  $ rating   : num  2.5 3 3 2 4 2 2 2 3.5 2 ...
     ##  $ timestamp: int  1260759144 1260759179 1260759182 1260759185 1260759205 1260759151 1260759187 1260759148 1260759125 1260759131 ...

-Out of 7 variables (and I say this with the voice of a loto presenter) we have…: <!-- change?-->
+Out of 7 variables we have…:

 -   Four integers : movieId, year, userId, timestamp
 -   One character variable: title